Banking paradise for freelancers

 I come on the tube from Brixton.
 I'll either read a book or go through my emails – I'm working on inbox zero with moderate success

-Where do you work?
-Co-working space?
-We work at Huckletree which we love– it's full of interesting people!
+We work at Huckletree which we love — it's full of interesting people!
 It's over two floors and it's just a fun, social environment with lots of things going on.
 There's a Slack community so we can send out a message if we want to do any customer testing or anything like that.
-We also work with freelancers wherever we possibly can so it's good to be surrounded by them.

-What do you do in the morning at work
+What do you do in the morning at work?

 Often we have breakfast meetings so come in a bit after 9.

-For lunch We tend to have lunch together.
+We tend to have lunch together.
 There's a nice collection of hot food places in the middle of Finsbury Square.
 There are tables out there so if it's warm we sit in the sun, otherwise it's a case of going to M&S.

 Work, work, work!
 I spend a lot of time out and about meeting investors and partners.
 A lot of my time during the day is meeting people and I spend time catching up in the evenings.
 I usually try and make it home for bath time for our daughter and after 7.30 I can get my laptop out.
-It's really easy to burn out and exhaust yourself so you need that time off.
-Flexibility increases my productivity.
-There are periods of time where you have to work a lot and that's fine, as long as you balance it with some time off.

-How do you relax / have fun in the evening?
 We try and have some structured time off .
 I like to go kite surfing at least once a month or spend some time with my family.
 Once a week my wife and I like to go out for a meal on 'date night'.
-At the weekends, we go away to visit family or hang out with friends in London.
-We go over to Herne Hill where there are nice pubs to have a roast on a Sunday.

 Some pearls of wisdom